Concretion: Composition

 Concretions are commonly composed of a mineral present as a minor component of the host rock.
 For example, concretions in sandstones or shales are commonly formed of a carbonate mineral such as calcite; those in limestones are commonly an amorphous or microcrystalline form of silica such as chert, flint, or jasper; while those in black shale may be composed of pyrite.
 Other minerals that form concretions include iron oxides or hydroxides (such as goethite and hematite), dolomite, siderite, ankerite, marcasite, barite, and gypsum.

 Although concretions often consist of a single dominant mineral, other minerals can be present depending on the environmental conditions that created them.
 For example, carbonate concretions, which form in response to the reduction of sulfates by bacteria, often contain minor percentages of pyrite.
 Other concretions, which formed as a result of microbial sulfate reduction, consist of a mixture of calcite, barite, and pyrite.

 Occurrence

 Concretions are found in a variety of rocks, but are particularly common in shales, siltstones, and sandstones.
 They often outwardly resemble fossils or rocks that look as if they do not belong to the stratum in which they were found.
-Occasionally, concretions contain a fossil, either as its nucleus or as a component that was incorporated during its growth but concretions are not fossils themselves.
+Occasionally, concretions contain a fossil, either as its nucleus or as a component that has been incorporated during its growth but concretions are not fossils themselves.
 They appear in nodular patches, concentrated along bedding planes, or protruding from weathered cliffsides.

 Small hematite concretions or Martian spherules have been observed by the Opportunity rover in the Eagle Crater on Mars.